 Satsuma mandarins are rich in vitamins C and A. They are a good source of dietary fiber and potassium, and contain small amounts of copper, calcium and magnesium.
 Satsuma mandarins are a valuable source of flavonoid antioxidants such as naringenin, naringin and hesperetin, and pectin.

-Satsuma mandarins are most commonly eaten fresh, peeled and separated into sections.
+Satsuma mandarins are most commonly eaten fresh.
 They can be added to green salads or used in baked, frozen, or fresh dessert applications.
 Use Satsuma mandarin juice for cocktails or smoothies, or blend with other citrus juices.
-Pair Satsuma mandarins with yogurt, endive, arugula, winter squash, and leeks.
+Pair with yogurt, endive, arugula, winter squash, and leeks.
 Use them alongside seafood, pork or chicken.
-Satsuma mandarins pair well with sweet, spicy, or Asian flavors like soy, ginger, garlic, vanilla, honey, and olive oil.
-Satsuma mandarins will keep at room temperature for up to 5 days.
-They can be refrigerated for up to 3 weeks in the refrigerator.
+Satsuma mandarins pair well with sweet and spicy flavors like soy, ginger, garlic, vanilla, honey, and olive oil.
+Satsuma mandarins will keep at room temperature for up to 5 days, and can be refrigerated for up to two weeks.